krzemienski/awesome-from-stars/README.md

 * [MarkRoddy/brstest](https://github.com/MarkRoddy/brstest): None
 * [georgejecook/brsxmlc](https://github.com/georgejecook/brsxmlc): Brightscript and xml preprocessor, which adds additional language featuers to scenegraph.
 Currently WIP and under active development
 * [ustwo/brunel](https://github.com/ustwo/brunel): A demonstration of organisation for an app that runs on both iOS and tvOS platforms using a unified code base. ⚠️ No longer maintained ⚠️
+* [rokucommunity/bslib](https://github.com/rokucommunity/bslib): The BrightScript runtime for the BrighterScript language
+* [rokucommunity/bslint](https://github.com/rokucommunity/bslint): A linter for BrightScript and BrighterScript.
 * [sky-uk/bslint](https://github.com/sky-uk/bslint): A linter for the BrightScript language.
 * [tab1293/btdash-packager](https://github.com/tab1293/btdash-packager): Package a video file in to a DASH supported torrent bundle
 * [aristocratos/btop](https://github.com/aristocratos/btop): A monitor of resources